Scroll and Key: History

 Lyman Hotchkiss Bagg wrote that "up until as recent a date as 1860, Keys had great difficulty in making up its crowd, rarely being able to secure the full fifteen upon the night of giving out its elections."
 However, the society was on the upswing: "the old order of things, however, has recently come to an end, and Keys is now in possession of a hall far superior...not only to Bones hall but to any college-society hall in America."

-In addition to financing its activities, Scroll and Key has made significant donations to Yale over the years.
-The John Addison Porter Prize, awarded annually since 1872, and in 1917 the endowment for the founding of the Yale University Press, which has funded the publication of The Yale Shakespeare and sponsored the Yale Series of Younger Poets, are gifts from "Keys".
+Scroll and Key was incorporatored as the Kingsley Trust Association, with the following incorporators: Lebbeus C. Chapin, Calvin G. Child, Josiah W. Harmer, George C. Jackson, William Kingsley, Charlton Thomas Lewis, Samuel C. Perkins, John Addison Porter, Homer B. Sprague, and Enos N. Taft.

+The society is one of the "Big Three", which also includes Skull and Bones and Wolf's Head, and the "Ancient Eight" which adds Book and Snake, Elihu, Berzelius, Mace and Chain, St. Elmo’s.